• GOLD

 All of our gold jewelry is made from 18 carat gold.
 Pieces are available in yellow, white or rose gold.
 Our gold is certified Responsible Jewelry Council which means that it is traceable and responsibly sourced.

-All of our silver jewelry is made from 925 sterling silver that is either recycled or RJC certified.
+All of our silver jewelry is made from 925 sterling silver that is either recycled or Responsible Jewelry Council certified.

 Vermeil refers to a piece of jewelry made from 925 sterling silver which is then plated with a thick layer of 24 carat gold.